AztecProtocol/engineering-designs/docs/build-ahead/dd.md

 ## Same-Proposer Optimization

 When the same validator is proposer for consecutive slots (which the current selection algorithm allows), we skip the overlap ceremony entirely.
 The proposer already has the state and can continue building continuously across the slot boundary.
 No checkpoint trigger, no re-sync, no P2P round-trip.
-See [ADR-008: Same-Proposer Consecutive Slots](#adr-008-same-proposer-consecutive-slots).

 ## Epoch Boundary Behavior